acharp/conf/README.md

-# Setup a new laptop
+# Set up a new laptop

 - Install iterm2
 - Install brew